simonwoegerb/robot-insprill/docs/contributing/guides.md

 For more information on Kord, check out their [Wiki](https://github.com/kordlib/kord/wiki) and [Dokka](https://kordlib.github.io/kord/) docs.

-Use the table of contents
+Use the table of contents on the right to see all guides available here.

 ## Adding Commands